Sources

 heavy equipment company into cosmetics but a sales manager can’t.

 Some industries are more related than they seem.
-For instance, many product-focused multinationals hire Country Managers whose main job is to oversee a sales & distribution network.
-Someone who has experience with
+For instance, many

-good at branded garments.
+be just as good at branded garments.

 4. Hiring Nearby Asians